Deep CNN Framework for Audio Event Recognition using Weakly Labeled Web Data: Experiments and Results

-We consider two different web data sources for training. \textbf{Urbansounds (US)}: Urbansounds \cite{salamon2014dataset} dataset gives us human annotated weakly labeled data.
-The source of audio recordings in this dataset is Freesound website \cite{freesound}. $10$ events namely \emph{Air Conditioner, Car Horn, Children Playing, Dog Barking, Drilling, Engine Idling, Gunshot, Jackhammer, Siren and Street Music } were manually marked in the recordings.
-This dataset contains time stamps information as well.
+\textbf{Urbansounds (US)}: Urbansounds \cite{salamon2014dataset} dataset gives us human annotated weakly labeled data.
+The source of audio recordings in this dataset is Freesound website \cite{freesound}. $10$ events, namely \emph{Air Conditioner, Car Horn, Children Playing, Dog Barking, Drilling, Engine Idling, Gunshot, Jackhammer, Siren and Street Music } were manually marked in the recordings.
+Partial time stamp information for each recording is provided in the dataset.
 We do not use that information and all experiments rely only on weak labels.
 A total of 1302 recordings, amounting to about $27$ hours is present in the dataset, with recording length varying from a few seconds to around 10 minutes.
 The dataset comes pre-divided into 10 folds.
-We use first 4 for training (533 recordings), next 2 (262 recordings) for validation and last 4 (502 recordings) as testing set.
+We use the first 4 for training (533 recordings), next 2 (262 recordings) for validation and last 4 (502 recordings) as the testing set.

-\textbf{Youtube Training Set}: The importance of weakly labeled learning lies in being able to obtain labeled data directly from web without any human labeling effort and be able to train robust AER models from these data.
+\textbf{Youtube Training Set}: The importance of weakly labeled learning lies in being able to obtain labeled data directly from web without any human labeling effort and be able to train robust AED models from these data.
 To show this, we collect training data for the 10 sound events directly from Youtube.

-Collecting videos from Youtube and automatically getting their weak labels is a challenge in itself.
-In this work we propose a simple yet effective strategy to collect weakly labeled data from Youtube.
-We form the text query for searching on Youtube by adding the keyword ``sound" to the event name, e.g \emph{children playing sound}.
-We then select the top 125 videos under 10 minutes duration retrieved by Youtube and mark them to contain that event.
-The duration of recording varies from 0.6 seconds to \texttildelow 10 min., with average duration of 2.1 minutes.
+Collecting videos from YouTube and automatically getting their weak labels is a challenge in itself.
+We propose a simple yet effective strategy to collect weakly labeled data from YouTube.
+We form the text query for searching on YouTube by adding the keyword ``sound" to the event name, e.g \emph{children playing sound}.
+This leads to a considerable improvement in the retrieved queries for any given sound event.
+We then select the top 125 videos under 10 minutes duration retrieved by YouTube and mark them to contain that event.
+The duration of the recordings vary from 0.6 seconds to \texttildelow 10 minutes, with an average duration of 2.1 minutes.
 The total audio data collected is around 48 hours.